Tus libros importados con Hasta 50% dcto Ver más

 Respuesta:

-La encuadernación de esta edición es Tapa blanda.
+La encuadernación de esta edición es Tapa Blanda.

 Preguntas y respuestas sobre el libro

-¿Tienes una pregunta sobre este libro?
+¿Tienes una pregunta sobre el libro?
 Inicia sesión para poder agregar tu propia pregunta.

 Opiniones sobre Buscalibre